 What Do Laboratory Assistants Do?

 Laboratory assistants work in scientific and medical laboratory settings preparing experiments, processing specimens, maintaining lab equipment, and cleaning up after experiments.
-To become a laboratory assistant, you may seek an associate's degree in biotechnology or biological science.
-Typical job duties of a laboratory assistant can be found below.
-Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.
+To become a lab assistant, you may seek an associate's degree in biotechnology or biological science.
+Read on to learn about typical lab assistant job duties.

-Laboratory assistants work in the field of science assisting researchers and scientists during lab tests and experiments.
+Laboratory assistants work in the field of science, assisting researchers and scientists during lab tests and experiments.
 Before an experiment, laboratory assistants process specimens and prepare the proper experimental set up.
 Afterward, they clean and maintain the lab and equipment.
-Lab assistants may also work in medical lab settings and specialize in a specific area of lab assistance, such as a phlebotomy (collection of blood samples) or histology (cutting and dyeing of tissue samples).
+Lab assistants may work in medical lab settings and specialize in a specific area of lab assistance, such as a phlebotomy (collection of blood samples) or histology (cutting and dyeing of tissue samples).
+Other common names for lab assistants are laboratory technicians and laboratory technologists; the difference in these two roles is often education level (technologist positions require a bachelor's degree; technician positions require a certificate or associate's degree).

 Important Facts About Laboratory Assistants